Have you long had dreams of becoming a hotelier? If so, you're on the right page.

 Future trends in the hotel market

-There's a whole host of regulations to consider before opening a hotel.
+There's a whole host of regulations to consider before opening a hotel in the UK.
 The main areas are health and safety, regulations around the preparation of food, and employment law.

 In the UK, businesses operating within physical premises will need what's called a Certificate of Occupancy (CO).
-A CO is proof that your shop meets the government regulations and zoning laws (especially regarding fire safety) imposed on retailers.
-You can find out more about these standards by visiting the HSE's website if you are based in the UK or osha.gov for US businesses.
+A CO is proof that your shop meets the government regulations and zoning laws (especially regarding fire safety) imposed on hotel operators.

 When it comes to food hygiene, several regulatory requirements will need to be satisfied.
-Firstly, in the UK, before opening your hotel, you'll have to register the premises with your local authority's environmental health service at least 28 days before you start trading.
+In the UK, before opening your hotel, you'll have to register the premises with your local authority's environmental health service at least 28 days before you start trading.

 It's important to note that this process doesn't cost any money.
 It simply involves allowing a local official to visit your premises to check out the space you'll be using to prepare food and ensure it's safe and hygienic.
 To register for a visit from your local authority, click here.

-You'll also be required to comply with any rules established by the Food Standards Agency - a government body providing guidelines on hygiene standards, sampling, labelling, and traceability.
+You'll also be required to comply with any rules established by the Food Standards Agency - a government body providing guidelines on hygiene standards, sampling, labelling, and traceability for establishments serving food.

-Finally, if you wish to sell alcohol, you'll need to apply for a premises license.
+Finally, you'll need to apply for a premises license if you want to sell alcohol.
 This will also enable you to play live and recorded music and serve hot food and drinks after 11 pm.
 For more information on how to obtain the licenses above, you can visit the Gov.uk license finder.

-You will also need a food service license, a food handler’s permit and a liquor license for serving alcohol.
-Each state has its own Alcohol Beverage Control Board that regulates the serving of alcohol.
+Each state has its own Alcohol Beverage Board to regulate the serving of alcohol.

 2. Choosing the concept before opening your hotel